Rachelonline/crawlers/docs/new-parser.md

 ---

 #### Collect Ad Listings
-> Search around and find five ad listings from the site.
+> Search around and find __at least three__ ad listings from the site.
 Choose some from different categories.
 For each ad listing, save it's html in

 [`__app__/adlistingparser/tests/test-html`](../__app__/adlistingparser/tests/test-html)